chef/knife-google/README.md

 ### knife google server create

 Use this command to create a new Google Compute Engine server (a.k.a. instance).
-You must specify a name, the machine type, the zone, and image.
-Note that if you are bootstrapping the node, make sure to follow the preparation instructions earlier and use the `-x` and `-i` commands to specify the username and the identity file for that user.
+You must specify a name, the machine type, the zone, image and the project hosting the image.
+If you would like to use a Debian image, the image project should be debian-cloud.
+If you would like to use a Cent OS image, use centos-cloud.
+If you would like information about your own custom image, use your own project ID.
+Also note that if you are bootstrapping the node, make sure to follow the preparation instructions earlier and use the `-x` and `-i` commands to specify the username and the identity file for that user.
 Make sure to use the private key file (e.g. `~/.ssh/id_rsa`) for the identity file and *not* the public key file.

 See the extended options that also allow bootstrapping the node with `knife google server create --help`.